equinix/equinix-cloudevents/README.md

 Equinix published [CloudEvent](https://cloudevents.io/) Types

-Definitive "source of truth" for the Equinix Observability event data formats
+Definitive "source of truth" for the Equinix Interconnection Observability event data formats

 ## CloudEvents in this repository

-The following data payloads are the supported events and formats for Equinix Observability
+The following data payloads are the supported events and formats for Equinix Interconnectionß Observability

 <!-- CATALOG_GENERATION_START -->